Whitney Nic James

 Add Seating

-If there’s an empty space in your home that you just can’t seem to fill, try adding a chair or an ottoman.
 Seating can add a sense of warmth and coziness to a room.
+If there’s a space in your home that you can’t seem to fill, try adding a chair or an ottoman.
 Seating can also add an instant mini lounge area.

 Simple Ways to Refresh Your Home